Skip to main content

 "Who talks alone?"
 Frowned Bondita.
 Aniruddha knew that if he did not change the topic, Bondita would ask questions.

-"Tell me what you understand, I'm sleepy."
+"Tell me what you understand.
+I'm sleepy."

 "Then listen."
-Bondita waved her hand and explained herself, Aniruddha stared at her absent-mindedly.
+Bondita waved her hand and explained herself.
+Aniruddha stared at her absent-mindedly.
 Not all the words registered in his mind.
 Bondita forgot what she was saying at his stare, stuttered and resumed her speech.
 Anirudha smiled to himself.
 Even if his wife was unaware, he felt good that she forgot whatever she was thinking just by his glance at her.
-Was he not fortunate enough to be able to silence a girl like Bondita just with his stares?
+Was he not fortunate enough to be able to silence a girl like Bondita just with his stare?

 Comments